torsday/notebook/languages/php.md

 Sets of methods that are not inherited, but composed into classes.

-There is precedence order for methods within a class.
-Methods defined in the current class override trait methods, while trait methods override inherited methods.
+There is precedence order for methods within a class. **Methods defined in the current class override trait methods**, while **trait methods override inherited methods**.

 ```php
 trait neatBehaviors {